gvwilson/thirdbit/_posts/2013/2013-08-26-why-open-access.md

 </p>
 <blockquote>
   <em>
-    ...if you and your colleagues don't convincingly make the case to the public that your discipline should be funded,
+    …if you and your colleagues don't convincingly make the case to the public that your discipline should be funded,
     well then it won't be.
   </em>